AidenDurrant/abdn-hpc/maxwell/readme.md

 You should now see the `(<your_env_name>)` in the bash shell.

 Now you can go ahead and install all your desired packages.
-For this example we will install the following (Note: when installing PyTorch use CUDA version 11.3):
+For this example we will install the following (Note: when installing PyTorch use current CUDA version installed on maxwell, currently 11.7):
-`conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch` `conda install -c conda-forge matplotlib`
+`conda install pytorch torchvision torchaudio cudatoolkit=11.7 -c pytorch` `conda install -c conda-forge matplotlib`
 `conda install -c conda-forge tqdm`

-Now you have a virtual environment created and all your packages installed, you can now use this environment everytime you use macleod.
+Now you have a virtual environment created and all your packages installed, you can now use this environment everytime you use Maxwell.
 Remember you must load the module anaconda3 before you activate your environment.

-### 5. Getting your data on Macleod
+### 5. Getting your data on Maxwell

 The easiest solution to uploading your code is through github, to download from an online repository.
 This is not only simple, but using version control and web hosting is best practice and should be employed.

-If you must upload from your local device you can use SFTP from your own device to Macloed by the following, which jumps through the ssh-gateway.
+If you must upload from your local device you can use SFTP from your own device to Maxwell by the following

-`sftp -J <username>@ssh-gateway.abdn.ac.uk <username>@macleod1.abdn.ac.uk`
+`sftp <username>@maxlogin1.abdn.ac.uk -p 22`

 ### 6. Intro to SLURM and running your code

 Unlike your standard desktop computer, you must submit a “job” for execution to a scheduler.
-Here the Macleod cluster uses SLURM workload manager to schedule the allocation of resources for jobs.
+Here the Maxwell cluster uses SLURM workload manager to schedule the allocation of resources for jobs.

 Some useful commands are as follows:
 `sinfo` - Show summary information